-The upcoming Greece holiday Christmas Day is in 17 days from today.
+The upcoming Greece holiday Orthodox Whit Monday is in 5 days from today.

-The upcoming Greece holiday New Year's Day is in 24 days from today.
+The upcoming Greece holiday The Ochi Day is in 134 days from today.

 In the land of Greece, national holidays also referred to as mandatory holidays and are celebrated in the entire nation.
 Along with the designated National holidays, other diverse public holidays are memorialized in local communities or municipalities.

 The Greek law mandates that every Sunday throughout the year is regarded as a public holiday.
 For living in a profoundly religious country, the Greek employees are permitted to observe numerous Catholic and Orthodox holidays.
 Some Greek municipalities generate what is referred to as "Name Day" or "Liberation Day".
 Such a day is in celebration of a region’s designated patron saint.
 The Greeks can observe many religious holidays, even though they are not on the record labeled as National holidays.
 Most employees are allowed time off for such observances.